vpdb/server/README.md

 ## Tests

-Test coverage for now are API integration tests.
+Tests currently cover API tests only.
 A test run requires a clean environment.
 For this purpose, there is an included settings file at `server/config/settings-test.js` which is used when running tests.
 Basically it's a stripped-down config that uses a different database.

 There are a few ways you can run tests:

  * `grunt test --force` - Fires up the test server and launches API tests.
 Re-runs tests when tests change and restarts server and runs tests when server-code changes.
- * `grunt test-server` - Fires up the test server.
+ * `grunt test-server` - Fires up the server with the test config.
 Restarts server when server-code changes.
  * `grunt test-client --force` - Runs tests and re-runs them if they change or server restarts.

 The `test-client` goal accepts additional command-line parameters: